AWS S3 Encryption

 Client-Side Encryption

-Client-side encryption refers to encrypting data before sending it to S3 and decrypting the data after downloading it
+Client-side encryption refers to encrypting data before sending it to S3 and decrypting the data after downloading it.

-AWS KMS-managed Customer Master Key – CMK
+AWS KMS-managed Key (Client-Side Encryption with KMS – CSE-KMS)

 • Uploading Object